brandon-hoang-le/CLI-DnD-Game/README.md

 ## How to Contribute!
 Sign up for any issues and you're good to go!

-If you have any ideas as well, don't be afraid to create a new issue for approval.
+If you have any ideas or bugs as well, don't be afraid to create a new issue for approval.

 ## Coding Standards
 Anything works as long as the code is: